 Several Christmases ago, I was watching Christmas movies with my kids and was struck with the fact that my middle son, Jake, then 12, would only have 6 more Christmases living in our home.
 Time flies when you are having fun and we are having a blast!
-Jake is now a sophomore at A&M and Madi is a senior in high school and headed south to College Station herself much sooner than I want!
+Jake is now in his second year of medical school!
 I remember saying to the Lord then, “Where has the time gone and can I at least put it in slow motion??!!”

 Well, I’ve not found the pause button, but here are some ideas for slowing down the busyness of the season and doing all you can to take it all in.
 I treasure my time with my family over the holidays.
 There is no better gift than to see the twinkle in their eyes as they gaze upon the humanity and divinity of a Savior that loved them first and calls them by name.

 - Schedule your favorite family Christmas traditions early!
 There have been years that all of the invitations for get-togethers and parties completely engulfed our December and there was no time for us as a family to do the things that are precious to us.
 I have started to schedule our family favorites for December in October.
 I make sure that Brian has them on the calendar too.
 So, when we are invited to a party that conflicts with our “appointment” to go and look at Christmas lights or with our baking day, I simply say, “I’m sorry but we are already committed that night.”
 It has worked like a charm.